Indiana Railway Museum: History

 Lick, to a small village named Dubois, to the south.
+The museum eventually removed all artifacts and became a gift shop and ticket pick up area for the French Lick Scenic Railway which still operates today.

 Collection

-The museum's collection includes more than 65 pieces of rolling stock and locomotives.
-The museum has three steam locomotives on display that are not operational and three operational diesel locomotives.
+There is no longer a museum at the French Lick Scenic Railway, but its collection included more than 65 pieces of rolling stock and locomotives.
+The museum had three steam locomotives on display that are not operational and three operational diesel locomotives.

+You can still ride the rails to this day!
 Excursions are typically powered by a diesel locomotive.
-Usually, the train consists of an ALCO RS-1 or EMD GP16 pulling 3 ex Chicago and North Western Railroad bi-level commuter cars, a concession car, 4 ex Rock Island passenger cars, an ex Northern Pacific Budd dome car, and an ex Illinois Central caboose.
+The train could consist of an ALCO RS-1 or EMD GP16 pulling 3 ex Chicago and North Western Railroad bi-level commuter cars, a concession car, 4 ex Rock Island passenger cars, an ex Northern Pacific Budd dome car, and an ex Illinois Central caboose.